amittai-lerer/pizza_review_system/README.md

 * 🧠 **Prompt Rewriting**: Refines user queries to improve search and answer quality
 * 🖜️ **City Extraction**: Converts slang or abbreviations like `TLV` → `Tel Aviv`
 * 🔍 **Vector Search**: Uses ChromaDB with Hugging Face embeddings for fast semantic retrieval
+* 💾 **Smart Caching**: Semantic caching with TTL and hit tracking for faster responses
 * 🖥️ **Modern UI**: Streamlit frontend with FastAPI backend
 * 🐃 **Clean Backend API**: Modular FastAPI server for scalability and production-readiness
 * 🐳 **Docker Support**: Easy to containerize for deployment or portability